Revit vs. AutoCAD: What’s the difference? | Autodesk

 THOMAS & HUTTON

-Thomas & Hutton, an engineering firm laid the groundwork for energy efficiency with site planning, civil design (US site) and landscape architecture (US site) services.
+Thomas & Hutton, an engineering firm laid the groundwork for energy efficiency with site planning, civil design and landscape architecture services.

 TOULOUKIAN TOULOUKIAN

-Award-winning architecture firm revitalises a Detroit park with adaptive re-use and modern green design (US site), using AutoCAD and the Architecture toolset.
+Award-winning architecture firm revitalizes a Detroit park with adaptive reuse and modern green design, using AutoCAD and the Architecture toolset.

 Learn about the fundamentals of AutoCAD LT with these guides and articles.